pachli/website/_posts/2023-09-06-hello-pachli.markdown

 Pachli-the-application is a best-in-class open source Android application for Mastodon and Mastodon-like servers.
 If you're familiar with Tusky then you'll love Pachli.

-Carry on reading to learn more about the application, or head to the [About](/about) page to see what we're all about.
+Get Pachli on [Google Play](https://play.google.com/store/apps/details?id=app.pachli) or [F-Droid](https://f-droid.org/packages/app.pachli), carry on reading to learn more about the application, or head to the [About](/about) page to see what we're all about.

 <!--more-->